 The Center for Fiction’s library has its roots in possibility.
 Originally known as the Mercantile Library of New York and founded in 1821, its mission was to provide the workers of New York City a space for education and conversation.
 Our current library continues to foster this tradition through our award-winning fiction collection, where you can find the newest releases alongside classics and rare books.
 The library is an integral part of the Center’s mission to promote and celebrate the art of fiction.
 Become a member today for access to our stellar collection and start exploring the possibilities!

 The current collection, composed of books published in the last year, is shelved in the Members Lounge on the 2nd floor.
 The older fiction is shelved in open stacks throughout all three levels of our Center.
 A small portion of our fiction, non-fiction, and biography collections are currently housed in a storage facility offsite but can be requested by members.
 Please see a librarian to request these materials.
-The Members Lounge also houses our collection of literary journals which circulate (except for the most recent issue).
+The Members Lounge also houses our collection of literary journals which circulate as well.

 Our literary fiction collection includes a wide range of classic and contemporary fiction, from both independent presses as well as large publishers.
 Each year, the Library adds about 1,000 new fiction titles.